YicongHong/YicongHong.github.io/_pages/about.md

 News
 ======
-**2023.07.14** &emsp; Our paper <a target="_blank" href="https://arxiv.org/abs/2307.15644">**Scaling Data Generation in Vision-and-Language Navigation**<a/> and <a target="_blank" href="https://arxiv.org/abs/2307.12335">**Learning Navigational Visual Representations with Semantic Map Supervision**<a/> has been accepted to ICCV 2023!
+**2023.07.14** &emsp; Our papers <a target="_blank" href="https://arxiv.org/abs/2307.15644">**Scaling Data Generation in Vision-and-Language Navigation**<a/> and <a target="_blank" href="https://arxiv.org/abs/2307.12335">**Learning Navigational Visual Representations with Semantic Map Supervision**<a/> has been accepted to ICCV 2023!
 The projects were completed/initialized during my first internship at Adobe!
 It was my great pleasure to work on them with my friends around the world! 😀😊❤️

 **2023.02.19** &emsp; Join **Adobe Research** again (intern)!
 Working on Text-to-3D Generation and Single-Image-to-3D Reconstruction, totally unfamiliar topics to me! 😊🔥🔥